heyxyz/hey/docs/devops.md

 ```
 sudo chmod +x /usr/local/bin/deployctl
 ```
-- `deployctl api` to start the API containers
+- `deployctl api` to restart the API containers with latest image
-- `deployctl web` to start the Web containers
+- `deployctl web` to restart the Web containers with latest image
-- `deployctl og` to start the OG containers
+- `deployctl og` to restart the OG containers with latest image